Are You a Healthy Person? 4 Daily Habits to Boost Your Health

 Don’t Forget Proper Dental Hygiene

-Don’t take your teeth for granted — dental hygiene should be an essential part of your daily life.
+Don’t take your teeth for granted — good teeth hygiene should be an essential part of your daily life.
 Keeping your mouth, teeth, and gums clean and healthy by brushing your teeth twice a day and gargling with mouthwash in between brushes can help prevent diseases.
 The Centers for Disease Control and Prevention (CDC) recommends brushing with to protect teeth from plaque and tooth decay, and regular flossing.

 Keep Your Hands Clean